A Virtual Tour through Mediaeval Erfurt

 Detail shot of the 16th century arcades

-The top of the hill has been flattened during the various changes in the layout of the castle, therefore the inner bailey is unusually large and flat.
-There were more buildings than today, of course, mostly made of timber.
+The top of the hill has been flattened during the various changes in the layout of the castle, therefore the inner bailey is unusually large.
+There once were more buildings than today, mostly made of timber.

 The old hall, interior